puppetlabs/puppet-docs/source/guides/scope_and_puppet.markdown

 What's Changing?
 ----------------

-Dynamic scope will be removed from the Puppet language in a future version. **This will be a major and backwards-incompatible change.** Currently, if an unqualified variable isn't defined in the local scope, Puppet looks it up along a chain of parent scopes, eventually ending at top scope.
-In the future, Puppet will only examine the local, inherited, node, and top scopes and top scope when resolving an unqualified variable; intervening scopes will be ignored. **In effect, all variables will be either strictly local to a hierarchy or strictly global.**
+Dynamic scope will be removed from the Puppet language in a future version. **This will be a major and backwards-incompatible change.** Currently, if an unqualified variable isn't defined in the local scope, Puppet looks it up along an unlimited chain of parent scopes, eventually ending at top scope.
+In the future, Puppet will only examine the local, inherited, node, and top scopes when resolving an unqualified variable; intervening scopes will be ignored.
+In effect, all variables will one of the following:

+* Local
+* Inherited from a base class
+* Node-level
+* Global

 To ease the transition, Puppet 2.7 issues deprecation warnings whenever dynamic variable lookup occurs.
 You should strongly consider refactoring your code to eliminate these warnings.